GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 * Release pending

 - Sub-categories and pages properly intermingle in category listings when Featured Sorting is set to custom.
-- If no featured image is set, a post type dependent default is applied in listings.
+- If no featured image is set, a default is applied in listings.

 ### 4.0.6 ###
 * Release October 25, 2019